qw99o/qw99o/README.md

 - 👋 Hi, I’m @qw99o
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning how to write code
+- 🌱 I’m currently a learner studying different computing tasks
 - 💞️ I’m looking to collaborate on programming projects
 - 📫 How to reach me just ..phone 0718456448 or email stephenwainaina994@gmail.com